Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 Winter Lawn in Garden

 Furthermore, the best winter lawn fertilizer for your lawns has a nitrogen to potassium ratio of around 2:1 or 1:2.
 Nitrogen is vital to restore nutrients, mainly carbohydrates.
-This macronutrient will ensure the survival of your lawns throughout the winter.

 Meanwhile, potassium strengthens their immune system to fight stress and molds and keep them strong in the cold season.
 Additionally, choose quick-release and water-soluble winter fertilizers for easy absorption by your lawns.

-Tips for Winter Lawn Care In Snow Covered
+Tips for Winter Lawn Care in Snow Covered

 After reading our previous sections, you may think snow is bad for your lawn.
 Well, that’s not true.
 Instead, it protects the dormant plants under its roof.